debraysimon/tpxle-doc/docs/AbeewayRefGuide/uplink-messages/ble-mac-address/readme.md

-# BLE MAC address message
+# Bluetooth MAC address message

- This message is sent in answer to the DL [Status request](/downlink-messages/status-request/readme.md).
-It reports the BLE MAC address of the tracker.
+ This message is sent in answer to the DL [Status request](/AbeewayRefGuide/downlink-messages/status-request/readme.md).
+It reports the Bluetooth (BLE) MAC address of the tracker.

 |  Common header        |  Data |    Data         |
 |---------------------------|-----------|----------------------|